mozilla/chromeless/packages/jetpack-core/docs/api-utils.md

 messages should be generated when clients make mistakes.
 With the `validateOptions` function, your module can easily do so.

+And objects are sometimes iterable over a custom set of key/value pairs.
+Such objects should have custom iterators that let consumers iterate keys, values, or [key, value] pairs.
+The `addIterator` function makes it easy to do so in a way that is consistent with the behavior of default iterators during `for...in`, `for each...in`, and `for...in Iterator()` loops.

 Functions
 ---------